bjascob/PythonDataServe/docs/DataContainer.md

 # DataContainer

-The DataContainer is a small class that facilitates saving raw data to a .pkl file.
+The DataContainer is a small class that facilitates saving python object data to a .pkl or .pkl.gz file.

 ## Example